Nav

 • Therapy: Physical therapy or occupational therapy may be recommended to help with mobility and daily activities.
 Speech therapy will also be helpful if you have difficulty speaking or understanding spoken language.

-• Support groups: Joining a support group can provide emotional support and help connect you with others who are living with a cavernous malformation.
+• Support groups: Joining a support group can provide emotional support and help connect you with others who are living with cavernous malformation.

 • Stress reduction techniques: Managing stress is important for overall health, minimizing risk of a seizure, and can help lessen the emotional burden of symptoms.
 Techniques such as meditation, deep breathing, or yoga can be helpful for managing stress.